Home > Become a Notary > How to Become a Louisiana Notary

 Who appoints notaries in Louisiana?

-The governor may appoint notaries on the advice and with the consent of the senate (R.S. §35:1).
+The governor may appoint, by and with the advice and consent of the Louisiana Senate, and upon their meeting the qualifications for office provided for in Title 35, notaries public in the different parishes (R.S.
+35:1).
 The Louisiana Secretary of State administers the application, qualifying, and examination processes and maintains the records on notaries.

 Louisiana Secretary of State